NuGet/Home/designs/DotNet-Sources-Support.md

   -h|--help                       Show help information

-Improvement: target first config file found, not just one with PackageSources - [#1589](https://github.com/NuGet/Home/issues/1589)
+Consider Post-MVP Improvement: target first config file found, not just one with PackageSources - [#1589](https://github.com/NuGet/Home/issues/1589)
-Improvement: if config file is not found, create one.
+Consider Post-MVP Improvement: if config file is not found, create one.
-TODO: Improvement: tell which config it was added to or removed from
+Consider Post-MVP Improvement: Improvement: tell which config it was added to or removed from
   ANDY: really important when config isn't specified.

-Spec: where do credentials get written down? is that good? should there be another flag to control? (looks like -configfile will write the source and the creds in the file pointed to????)
+Consider Post-MVP Improvement: where do credentials get written down? is that good? should there be another flag to control? (looks like -configfile will write the source and the creds in the file pointed to????)
 ```
    Anand: likes that behavior.
    Others: ??